About Evelyne Notton

 For another company I worked at, we did it the other way.
 We built bridges between the two platforms instead of integrating one product into the other.
 It allowed us to keep our technical stack and our infrastructure while benefiting from each other.

-Cultural fit is a priority when merging
+Cultural fit is a priority for killer M&A

 The cultural aspect of companies is one of the most important factors because it deals directly with the people behind it, the people working on the product, making the company run daily.